Marvelously flavorful avocado fries are coated with almond meal, then baked in the oven until hot and creamy.

-- Dip each avocado slice in the beaten egg, then dredge in the seasoned almond meal on all sides.
+- Dip each avocado slice in the beaten egg, then dredge it in the seasoned almond meal on all sides.
 Use one hand for the egg bowl and the second hand for the flour.

 - Place the coated avocado fries on the prepared baking sheet.
 Lightly spray them with avocado oil.
-Bake until golden, about 15 minutes.
+Bake until golden, for about 15 minutes.

 - Meanwhile, make the dipping sauce by mixing its ingredients in a small bowl.